vincentk/dedekind/dedekind-ontology/README.md

 ## Implementation Notes:

-A collection of type declarations attempting to provide

-1. A "purely functional" embedding of concepts from abstract algebra (`Field`, `Module`, `Monoid`, `Ring`) in the java type system (`interface`).
-2. An identification of the resulting java types to java primitive values (`byte`, `double`, `int`).
-3. Extension of the above to provide sample implementations for e.g. complex numbers, dual numbers, rational numbers.

 A goal being to provide some support for type-checked statements such as:

 * Type checks for common subset operations such as N &sub; Z &sub; Q &sub; R &sub; C.
 [Test case](src/test/java/com/github/vincentk/dedekind/sets/FieldsTest.java)